 With Don Sanchez and Habanero's, restaurateur Tadd Chapman is responsible for two of the best fine dining experiences in San Jose del Cabo.
 Habanero's Gastro Grill offers excellent cuisine and exceptional beverages, including one of the largest collections of premium tequila in Los Cabos.
 It's an great spot for lunch or dinner, and the menu offers delicious steaks, pastas, and seafood.
 The tuna sushizza is spectacular, but you really can't go wrong with anything on the menu, particularly meat lover favorites like the roasted pork loin and Cajun filet mignon.
 Chef Chapman is a wine lover, and there are always several terrific wines available. ((624) 142-2626)

 8 Voila Bistro and Catering

-Voila Bistro is set in the heart of San Jose del Cabo's historic Art District - the restaurant occupies the remains of hacienda built in 1860s - and serves up contemporary Mexican cuisine that also showcases Asian and French influences.
-Chef Roberto Valle trained at the Cordon Bleu in Paris, and Francophiles will enjoy lunchtime offerings like croque monsieur and quiche Lorraine.
+Set in the heart of San José del Cabo's historic Art District - the restaurant occupies the remains of hacienda built in 1860s - Voila Bistro serves up contemporary Mexican cuisine that also showcases Asian and French influences.
+Chef Roberto Valle trained at the Cordon Bleu in Paris, and Francophiles will enjoy lunchtime offerings like croque monsieur and quiche lorraine.
 The lobster burritos are probably the most popular menu item, but other highlights include pistachio and macadamia crusted sea bass, and braised Cornish hen in a pomegranate demi-glace.
 Beers, signature cocktails, and fine wines are available, and live jazz is offered every Friday night.
 (624-130-7569)

 7 Cata Wine